 All material is supplied "AS IS" without warranty of quality or accuracy of any kind.
 Links to third-party sites do not constitute sponsorship, endorsement or approval of these sites or the contents of these sites.

 By using this software or website, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.

 As with all modern software, the error messages have been carefully designed to insult your so-called "intelligence" :-)

 * This software is subject to change without noticing.

-If you do find any problems, or have any [polite] suggestions for improvements or missing features, please send us an email on email@example.com and we'll see what we can do.
+If you find any problems, or have [polite] suggestions for improvements or missing features, please send us an email on email@example.com and we'll see what we can do.
 Generous donations and lucrative business proposals are welcome.
 Invitations to wild parties too, naturally.

 Matt's Big Toe Print Scanner : For the ultimate in authentication security, this floor-standing USB-connected device uses your big toe to uniquely identify your foot.
 Everyone has a unique big toe print which is unlikely to be on the police files, giving you that extra peace-of-mind.
 (Note: To improve accuracy, remove shoes and socks before scanning.)

 Matt's Share-Dealing Manager : This app uses the latest Fractal and Chaos algorithms to model international financial trends by processing millions of news feeds, social media posts and big toe print scans in real time.
 As with all financial predictions, particularly those of highly-qualified "economists", it is always wrong.
 So you know exactly which actions are to be avoided.

 Matt's Extreme Ironing Manager (MeMum©) : Iron your T-shirts, socks and pants anywhere, even in your own bedroom!
 Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available from our online store.